-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 The FDA asks states to temporarily halt use of the Johnson & Johnson

-vaccine due to extraordinarily rare blood clots.
+vaccine because of extraordinarily rare blood clots.
 The Biden

 administration says it has secured enough doses from Moderna and